Metal Fight Beyblade vs the Sun: Sol Blaze, the Scorching Hot Invader: Plot

-Helios and his grandfather talk about Gingka.
-Helios sees him as a strong opponent but not strong enough and Helios is determined to defeat Gingka.
+Helios and his grandfather talk about Ginga.
+Helios sees him as a strong opponent but not strong enough and Helios is determined to defeat Ginga.

 Tetsuya and Tobio look at the Helios' clan and Tobio fires his Bey at a camera in the clan's headquarters.
 Later, Tetsuya finds Ryutaro and tells him to follow him.
 Masamune runs through the city in anger.
 He finally reaches to the top of a building and rests; lies down crying.
 He is spotted by Ryutaro and Tetsuya.
 Helios appears before them and challenges them to a Beybattle.
 The Beys are no match for Helios' Sol Blaze and are unwittingly defeated.
 Tsubasa is in the ark where he sees many Earth's things.
 Tsubasa was shocked when he sees a machine u-like something.